What is it?

 - Head to our our Booking Page (link is below the Race Calendar);

-- Select the ‘E-duathlon’ option from the drop down;
+- Select the relevant ‘E-duathlon’ option from the drop down depending on whether you are joining us in-studio or online;

 - Select the upcoming race date and time;

-- Once event booking closes 1-hour before the race, you will receive an RGT sign-up link, Zoom joining link and instructions on how the race will work.
+- Once event booking closes 1-hour before the race, online participants will receive an RGT sign-up link, Zoom joining link and instructions on how the race will work.

 The rest is up to you!